 It’s pretty hard to go wrong with recessed lighting.
 The sleek fixtures will brighten up your space without demanding much attention—giving you the versatile backdrop you need to craft the kitchen of your dreams.
 Given this, it’s worth it to focus on convenience and functionality when shopping for recessed lights.
 And BBounder’s Ultra-Thin LED Recessed Lights promise to deliver on both counts.

-The budget-friendly multi-pack comes with six recessed lights.
+This budget-friendly multi-pack comes with six recessed lights.
 And since the lights promise to be incredibly easy to install, you can save money on the lights and on the install fees.
 The lights are available in four different colors—cool white, daylight, soft white, and warm white—so you can choose the ambiance that best suits your space.
 And since they’re also dimmable, you can flexibly adjust the lighting in your kitchen any time you need to.

 Dimensions: 11.65 x 8.27 x 7.83 inches | Material: Metal | Watts: 12.5W | Bulb: Built-in light | Maximum Hanging Height/Length: N/A

-Best Track: Hampton Bay Large-Step Linear Track Lighting
+Hampton Bay Large-Step Linear Track Lighting

 Adjustable, multidirectional heads